milanbojovic/OrderOook/README.md

 # Order Book Service

-This repository contains the Order Book Application, a Kotlin Spring Boot application that provides RESTful APIs for managing order books and user authentication.
+This repository contains the Order Book Application, a Kotlin Spring Boot application (Vertx server) that provides RESTful APIs for managing order books and user authentication.

 ## Table of Contents